General advice for finding cheap flights

 How can I find the best price on an domestic flight in China?

-This first section of the article is dedicated to domestic flights (for example Beijing-Shanghai).
+This section of the article is dedicated to domestic flights (for example Beijing-Shanghai).
 Please note that what I recommend also goes for flights to and from Hong Kong, Macao and Taipei.
 If instead you’re interested in an international flight (such as Los Angeles-Beijing) go right to the next section!

 For domestic flights, I recommend cTrip, a Chinese agency that offers excellent prices and has the advantage of having its website in English and accepts payment via certain credit (or debit) cards like MasterCard, VISA or Union Pay (Chinese network).